docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 Before going down this route, read the discussion here.

-Give the host a frame of video; populate the imImportImageRec buffer with pixel data, or (if you’ve set canDraw to true during `imInit`) draw to the screen in the provided window using platform-specific calls to do so.
+Give the host a frame of video; populate the imImportImageRec buffer with pixel data, or (if you've set canDraw to true during `imInit`) draw to the screen in the provided window using platform-specific calls to do so.

 You must scale the image data to fit the window; Premiere relies on the import module for properly scaled frames.